orosz-attila/Covid-19-Dashboard/README.md

 # Covid-19 Dashboard

-<p style='text-align: justify;'>Interactive dashboard with daily update displaying 23 Covid-19 related data categories on plotly map and charts.
+<p align="justify">Interactive dashboard with daily update displaying 23 Covid-19 related data categories on plotly map and charts.
 According to the user selection criteria, the daily data can be displayed on a scatter world map, the trends of country data in line- and barcharts, with the option of comparing countries in multiple data categories.</p>

-<p style='text-align: justify;'>The dashboard is <a href="https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app" target="_blank">deployed with Streamlit</a> and can be found <a href="https://share.streamlit.io/orosz-attila/covid-19-dashboard" target="_blank">here</a>.</p>
+<p align="justify">The dashboard is <a href="https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app" target="_blank">deployed with Streamlit</a> and can be found <a href="https://share.streamlit.io/orosz-attila/covid-19-dashboard" target="_blank">here</a>.</p>

-<p style='text-align: justify;'>The notebook of this dashboard project with detailed comments is also available on <a href="https://colab.research.google.com/drive/1StLDRJ7LVoPS10AULBxVOJo8rDqnt3U8" target="_blank">Jupyter Colab</a>.</p>
+<p align="justify">The notebook of this dashboard project with detailed comments is also available on <a href="https://colab.research.google.com/drive/1StLDRJ7LVoPS10AULBxVOJo8rDqnt3U8" target="_blank">Jupyter Colab</a>.</p>

 ## Description
 <ol >
-    <li style='text-align: justify;'>streamlit_app.py: contains the codes which runs on Streamlit</li>
+    <li align="justify">streamlit_app.py: contains the codes which runs on Streamlit</li>
-    <li style='text-align: justify;'>functions.py: contains the codes of all the functions for data transformation and visualization (except those functions that uses the st.cache(), they can be find in the main file: streamlit_app.py) </li>
+    <li align="justify">functions.py: contains the codes of all the functions for data transformation and visualization (except those functions that uses the st.cache(), they can be find in the main file: streamlit_app.py)</li>
-    <li style='text-align: justify;'>customize.py: contains the codes for CSS and HTML customization</li>
+    <li align="justify">customize.py: contains the codes for CSS and HTML customization</li>
 </ol>

 ## Requirements